VirajTilekar/Bubble-Game/README.md

-### Bubble game
+## Bubble Game
-## A simple game where user gets 10 points on hitting the correct number.
+# A simple game where user gets 10 points on hitting the correct number.